minimuutti/minimuutti.github.io/en/tricks/_posts/2015-07-20-tricks-and-cues-that-Miki-knows.md

 ![](https://cdn.minimuutti.com/temput/3/DSC34547-245px.jpg)

-* empty (stops destroying a treat dispencer toy or some other object that has no longer food in it)
+* empty (stops destroying a treat dispenser toy or some other object that has no longer food in it)
 * Miki! (comes when called, although Miki thinks that he has a number of first names, such as. hungry, food or eat :D )

 ![](https://cdn.minimuutti.com/temput/3/DSC22530-245px.jpg)